Hallucination (artificial intelligence): Definitions and alternatives

-Journalist Benj Edwards, in Ars Technica, writes that the term "hallucination" is controversial, but that some form of metaphor remains necessary; Edwards suggests "confabulation" as an analogy for processes that involve "creative gap-filling".
 In July 2024, a White House report on fostering public trust in AI research mentioned hallucinations only in the context of reducing them.
-Notably, when acknowledging David Baker's Nobel Prize-winning work with AI-generated proteins, the Nobel committee avoided the term entirely, instead referring to "imaginative protein creation".
+Notably, when acknowledging David Baker's Nobel Prize-winning work with AI-generated proteins, the Nobel committee avoided it entirely, instead referring to "imaginative protein creation".

-Hicks, Humphries, and Slater, in their article in Ethics and Information Technology, argue that the output of LLMs is "bullshit" under Harry Frankfurt's definition of the term, and that the models are "in an important way indifferent to the truth of their outputs", with true statements only accidentally true, and false ones accidentally false.
+Hicks, Humphries, and Slater, in their article in Ethics and Information Technology, argue that the output of LLMs is bullshit under Harry Frankfurt's definition, and that the models are "in an important way indifferent to the truth of their outputs", with true statements only accidentally true, and false ones accidentally false.
+Some researchers also call the uncritical use of AI botshit.

+The term mirage has been proposed as an alternative to the use of hallucination, framing false or misleading responses as predictable results of LLM data processing created by both AI training datasets and the rules engineered into the LLM rather than a mental breaking from reality.
+This shift in language aims to increase AI literacy by using terminology that avoids anthropomorphic implications that LLMs have conscious minds with their own intent, shows that untrue outputs come from patterns in training data, and indicates that outputs are novel syntheses of training data requiring critical human judgment.

 Criticism

-In the scientific community, some researchers avoid the term "hallucination", seeing it as potentially misleading.
-It has been criticized by Usama Fayyad, executive director of the Institute for Experimental Artificial Intelligence at Northeastern University, on the grounds that it misleadingly personifies large language models and is vague.
-Mary Shaw said, "The current fashion for calling generative AI's errors 'hallucinations' is appalling.
+In the scientific community, some researchers avoid hallucination, as potentially misleading.
+Usama Fayyad, executive director of the Institute for Experimental Artificial Intelligence at Northeastern University, criticized it because it misleadingly personifies large language models and is vague.
+The computer scientist Mary Shaw has said "The current fashion for calling generative AI's errors 'hallucinations' is appalling.
 It anthropomorphizes the software, and it spins actual errors as somehow being idiosyncratic quirks of the system even when they're objectively incorrect."
-In Salon, statistician Gary N. Smith argues that LLMs "do not understand what words mean" and consequently that the term "hallucination" unreasonably anthropomorphizes the machine.
+The statistician Gary Smith argues that LLMs "do not understand what words mean" and consequently that hallucination unreasonably anthropomorphizes the machine.
+Murray Shanahan argues that anthropomorphic framing of LLM capabilities, including terms like hallucination, encourages users and researchers to attribute cognitive processes to systems that operate through statistical pattern completion, and advocates more careful linguistic practices when discussing LLM behavior.
+Kristina Šekrst argues that applying psychological vocabulary to LLM outputs obscures the difference between the appearance of mental properties and their genuine presence.
+Förster & Skop assert that tech companies use the hallucination metaphor to anthropomorphize models and deflect responsibility for non-factual outputs.
+In January 2026, researchers Emily M. Bender and Nanna Inie broadly criticized the anthropomorphization of AI in an op-ed, later proposing "undesirable output" as a linguistic alternative.

 Some see the AI outputs not as illusory but as prospective—that is, having some chance of being true, similar to early-stage scientific conjectures.
 The term has also been criticized for its association with psychedelic drug experiences.

 In natural language generation

 A translation on the Vicuna LLM test bed of English into the constructed language Lojban, and then back into English in a new round, generates a surreal artifact from Genesis 1:6 (RSV).

-In natural language generation, a hallucination is often defined as "generated content that appears factual but is ungrounded".
-There are different ways to categorize hallucinations.
-Depending on whether the output contradicts the source or cannot be verified from the source, they are divided into intrinsic and extrinsic, respectively.
-Depending on whether the output contradicts the prompt or not, they could be divided into closed-domain and open-domain, respectively.